BZoennchen/Pages/_posts/2023-04-02-musical-interrogation-I.md

 Classical music and most other kinds of music as we know them came into being through the music generation process depicted in figure 1.
 Composers write a score that leads to the performing musicians (the execution of the score) who are exciting their instruments.
 This excitement causes the instrument to vibrate, and due to its physicality, it pushes air molecules around.
-Molecules bump into each other in some areas and tend to leave other areas -- a displacement we call *wave*.
+Molecules bump into each other in some areas and tend to leave other areas---a displacement we call *wave*.
 In principle, the energy of the excitement travels outwards through the air to the listener's ear.
 The information gets more and more concrete.
 While a score is an abstract representation, the sound caused by instruments is very concrete.